wildfly/quickstart/endpoints/README.md

       default

-2) Each of the submodules (hotrod-endpoint, rest-endpoint, memcached-endpoint) contains a configuration file (`src/main/resources/edg.properties`).
-Modify it to point to your EDG installation (default values should be fine for most cases)
+2) Each of the submodules (hotrod-endpoint, rest-endpoint, memcached-endpoint) contains a configuration file (`src/main/resources/jdg.properties`).
+Modify it to point to your JDG installation (default values should be fine for most cases)

 3) Build the example application in its directory: